itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```

-##### Time to Refactor

 There is a code smell here.

 SearchBar is currently a presentational component with one responsibility, which is to present the search bar.
-It's doing that one responsibility, but with quite a bit of markup to put a form together, as well as a link to a random Wikipedia article.
+It's doing that single responsibility, but with quite a bit of markup to put a form together, as well as a link to a random Wikipedia article.

-Do you keep everything encapsalated here, or do you break this up with components for "SearchForm", "Button" inside "SearchForm", and "ChanceLink"?
+Do you keep everything encapsulated here, or do you break this up with components for "SearchForm", "Button" inside "SearchForm", and "ChanceLink"?
 This is where things get subjective.
-If you're not careful, you could end up making a component for every DOM element.
-On the other hand, it's good for readablility and maintainability to keep components as simple as possible.
+If you're not careful, you could end up making a component for every synthetic DOM element.
+On the other hand, it's good for readability and maintainability to keep components as simple as possible.

-One easy compromise would be to make a `SearchForm` component to be responsible for the form itself, and leave the chance button in `SearchBar` since its only one simple link element:
+One easy compromise would be to make a `SearchForm` component to be responsible for the form itself, and leave the chance link in `SearchBar` since its only one simple link element:
 ```js
 class SearchBar extends Component {
   constructor (props) {